JosesGabriel/FlutterNavi/README.md

 - [Medium article](https://medium.com/py-bits/turn-any-color-to-material-color-for-flutter-d8e8e037a837) about creating a custom Material Color (Primary Swatch) from any color.

-## Material Design
+## Mobile Design

+### General
+___

+- [UPLabs](https://www.uplabs.com/) & [Dribbble](https://dribbble.com/shots/following/mobile) for finding design inspirations.

+### Material
+___

 - [Official Material Design website](https://material.io/)

 - [An article](https://material.io/design/material-studies/shrine.html#product-architecture) about a retail app that uses Material Design components and Material Theming to express branding for a variety of fashion and lifestyle items.
-They break down the architecture and show how Material Design is utilized in the platform.
+They break down the architecture and show how Material Design is utilized within the application.
 Hosted at the official Material documentation site.
 Informative read.